 Asset and debt situation

-4. Effects of the credit score
+4. The impact of the credit score

 The credit rating can also have an impact on online shopping.
 Here, a low score can lead to goods only being delivered against cash on delivery or payment in advance.

-5. Credit report
+5. Checking one's credit report

 The IKO offers the possibility to request a report of all the data they store about oneself for free.
 Credit reports can likewise be requested from private credit agencies to view entries that influence one's own creditworthiness.
 Not all reports include a credit score.
 They might just list the factors determining the score.